-If making health-care decisions regarding children in normal times is challenging, doing so during a global health pandemic — and while going through a divorce — is almost impossible.
+If making health-care decisions regarding children in normal times is challenging, making parental decision during a global health pandemic — and while going through a divorce — is almost impossible.

 In the spring, divorced parents were struggling with many challenging parenting questions.
 Although the question of whether to allow their children to travel between two homes was the most common one, there were many variations of the same question.

 Should children in blended families go back and forth?
-Should a parent who is a hospital worker be able to care for a child?
+If a parent who is a hospital worker be able to care for a child?
 Should a child be able to visit a parent who is residing with elderly grandparents?
 Can an immunocompromised parent oust the other parent by an order for exclusive possession of the home?
 Can a child vacation with a parent at a cottage with other family and friends?
-Should a child be returned to a parent who is resident in another country after summer vacation?

-In Ontario, there were dozens of emergency motions decided by judges in virtual hearings and in written format.
+In Ontario, judges decide dozens of emergency motions in virtual hearings and in written format.
 Most judges ruled that the children should continue to spend time with both of their parents in their separate homes.
 Despite the early rulings in this regard, parents continued to engage the courts with novel fact scenarios.
 These were all good questions that resulted in very thoughtful legal reasoning by the judges.

 So what is the new horizon for divorce law and COVID-19?